 The Ring Video Doorbell 2 looks a lot like the original device.
-However, there are a few very welcome additions and improvements to the sequel which ensure it remains competitive - despite Nest just having launched its own, more slim-line product.
+However, there are a few very welcome additions and improvements over the original which has ensured it remains competitive - despite plenty of rivals trying to muscle in on those innovative segment of the market.

 - Removable battery